adolenc/vim-textobj-toplevel/README.md

 │  │      int c = a + b;
 │  │
 │  │      return c * 3;
-│  └  } // part of topform because line above is not blank
+│  └  } // part of top-level block because line above is not blank │
-│
 └
 ┌  ┌  c = fn2(1, 2)
 └  └  fn(c)
 ```

-Intuitively a top-level form ('topform') can be thought of as a paragraph that
+Intuitively a top-level block can be thought of as a paragraph
-takes indentation into account: a new topform starts at the first non-indented
+that takes indentation into account: a new top-level block starts at the
-line following a blank line, and spans all the lines until the next topform.
+first non-indented line following a blank line, and spans all the lines until
-In most ('nicely' formatted) source files this covers definitions of functions,
+the next top-level block.
+In most ('nicely' formatted) source files this
-classes, include statements, individual assignments and invocations at top
+covers definitions of functions, classes, include statements, individual
-level, etc.
+assignments and invocations at top level, etc.

-vim-textobj-topform tries to mimic the built-in paragraph text object, with
+vim-textobj-toplevel tries to mimic the built-in paragraph text object, with
-<kbd>iT</kbd> selecting the topform from anywhere within it, and <kbd>aT</kbd>
+<kbd>iT</kbd> selecting the top-level block from anywhere within it, and
-selecting the topform as well as the trailing blank lines until the next
+<kbd>aT</kbd> selecting the top-level block and the trailing blank lines.
-topform.

 ## Installation
 This plugin depends on Kana's